Pudsey: History

 The place-name Pudsey is first recorded in 1086 in the Domesday Book as Podechesai(e).
-Its etymology is rather uncertain: it seems most likely to derive from a putative personal name *Pudoc and the word ēg meaning 'island' but here presumably referring metaphorically to an 'island' of good ground in moorland.
+Its etymology is uncertain: it seems most likely to derive from a putative personal name *Pudoc and the word ēg meaning 'island' but here presumably referring metaphorically to an 'island' of good ground in moorland.
 Thus the name would mean 'Pudoc's island'.
 Other possibilities have been suggested, however.
 In the early sixth century the district was in the Kingdom of Elmet, which seems to have retained its Celtic character for perhaps as many as two centuries after other neighbouring kingdoms had adopted the cultural identity of the Angles.

 Around 1775, a cache of a 100 silver Roman coins, many predating the time of Julius Caesar, was found by Benjamin Scholfield of Pudsey on Pudsey Common, to the north of the town, at a place traditionally known as "King Alfred's Camp".

-The town was famous in the 18th and 19th centuries for wool manufacture, and, from the 19th century, for cricket.
+Pudsey gained notoriety in the 18th and 19th centuries for wool manufacture, and, from the 19th century, for cricket.
 Yorkshire and England cricketers Sir Len Hutton, Herbert Sutcliffe, Ray Illingworth and Matthew Hoggard all learned to play in Pudsey.
 A 19th century Yorkshire cricketer, John Tunnicliffe, was born in Lowtown.

-During the Industrial Revolution, Pudsey was one of the most polluted areas of the UK due to its position in a slight valley between the two industrial cities of Leeds and Bradford.
-As a result, whichever way the wind blew Pudsey became covered in thick soot.
-The temperature inversion created by the valley led to the soot becoming trapped leading to dense smogs.
+Pudsey was one of the most polluted towns in the UK during the Industrial Revolution, becoming notorious for its thick soot.